Learn / Blog / Article

 So we started a Churn Team...

-Andrew Michael, our User Experience Lead, gave me the history of how we’ve handled churn at Hotjar up until now.
+Andrew Michael, our Business Intelligence Manager, gave me the history of how we’ve handled churn at Hotjar up until now.

 The first mistake was setting up a Churn Team.